ankit2788/ankit2788.github.io/_posts/2021-04-16-Policy Gradient - REINFORCE.md

             # start eager execution
             with tf.GradientTape() as tape:
                 for index, sample in enumerate(self.memory):
+                    # sample is a tuple of current state, actions, rewards, next states

                     # get current state in the memory variable
                     state = tf.Variable([sample[0]], trainable=True, dtype=tf.float64)